 - The Data Frame / Map display takes on the coordinate system of the first layer

 Multiple different coordinate systems can be displayed together 'on the fly' ..
-Only if they are properly 'defined'
+But only if properly 'defined'

-Project define tool: edits the metadata to properly 'label' the coordinate system

-... creates a file named .prj (e.g. roads.prj)
+Project define tool: edits the metadata to properly 'label' the coordinate system ... creates a file named .prj (e.g. roads.prj)